diginsight/blog/posts/20250629 - Enhancing GitHub Copilot's Code Understanding/index.md

 // Copilot understands: dailyDataRetrieval, weeklyDataRetrieval should follow
 ```

-### 1.4.
+### 1.3.
 Domain Concept Documentation

-**What you can do:** Clearly define and document your domain-specific terminology, business concepts, and their relationships to help Copilot understand your business logic.
+**What we can do:** Clearly define and document our domain-specific terminology, business concepts, and their relationships to help Copilot understand our business logic.

 **Why this improves Copilot understanding:** Domain-specific terminology and concepts are crucial for Copilot to understand your business logic.
 When you clearly define terms like "Data Sources," "Groups," and "Activity Events," Copilot can better understand the context of your code and suggest domain-appropriate solutions rather than generic programming patterns.